HDFGroup/hdf-rest-api/DomainOps/index.rst

 Domains
 #######################

-In HDF Kita, domains are containers for a related collection of resources, similar to a file in the traditional HDF5 library.
-In the HDF Kita implementation of the HDF5 REST API, domains *are* files, but in general the HDF REST API supports alternative implementations (e.g. data that is stored in a database).
+In the HDF REST API, domains are containers for a related collection of resources, similar to a file in the traditional HDF5 library.
+In the HDF Kita implementation of the HDF REST API, domains *are* files, but in general the HDF REST API supports alternative implementations (e.g. data that is stored in a database).
 Most operations of the service act on a domain resource that is provided in the *Host* http header or (alternatively) the Host query parameter.
+TODO: X-Hdf-domain header, domain/host query parameter

 Mapping of file paths to domain names
 -------------------------------------